 Beginning in Albuquerque and winding north to Tierra Amarilla, the Crawl features conversations with artists, exclusive access to gallery and museum collections, hands-on demonstrations, and chances to win prizes, including weekend getaways and great meals.
 And for those who are happy to do more than just look, there are plenty of opportunities to buy products directly from local producers and artists.

 The state of New Mexico has a vast wealth of textile traditions which have been assimilated and have evolved from many diverse cultures throughout time.
 These traditions are well steeped into the textile arts of this state which has an extensive cultural history.

-The tour was a two-day event spanning from Taos, Española, Santa Fe and Albuquerque.
-This exciting event was designed for fiber enthusiasts such as knitters, spinners, weavers, felters, crocheters, etc. Many places of interest allowed sightseeing and artisans in northern New Mexico to enjoy on the way and between sites.
+This three day Fiber Crawl, spans from Tierra Amarilla, Taos, Española, Los Alamos (including Jemez Springs), Santa Fe and Albuquerque.
+This exciting event was designed for fiber enthusiasts such as knitters, spinners, weavers, felters, crocheters, etc. There will be many sightseeing opportunities for visitors, as well as artisans in northern New Mexico, to enjoy on the paths to and between sites.

 Sites will be offering discounts, demonstrations and events to draw in the curious and those who are interested in learning a skill or meeting the artists.

 Participants can pick up a Fiber Crawl passport at participating sites or download it and print your own.
 Each site will give visitors a sticker in their passport.The 2019 Kick-Off Parties will take place on Friday May 17th.